 Given the group's size, turnover and debt, we consider WHG to be of systemic importance.
 It is also seeking to diversify and expand its group activities.
-As a result we will have a high level of engagement with WHG in 2015/16, to understand its future strategic direction, plans for growth, partnership plans and the arrangements it is putting in place to fund these.
+As a result we will have a high level of engagement with WHG in 2015/16 to understand its future strategic direction, plans for growth, partnership plans and the arrangements it is putting in place to fund these.

-- 1. Because we consider WHG and GHA to be of systemic importance, WHG will send us the minutes of the governing bodies for WHG and GHA and the group audit committee meetings each quarter. - 2.
-WHG should keep us informed of: - progress with proposals for Dunedin Canmore to join the group; and - any proposals for future partnerships and will require to seek our consent to the business case for any proposals. - 3.
-WHG will send us by 30 April 2015: - the approved business plans for the group and its registered and unregistered subsidiaries.
+- Because we consider WHG, GHA and Dunedin Canmore to be of systemic importance, WHG will send us the minutes of the governing bodies for WHG, GHA and Dunedin Canmore and the group audit committee meetings each quarter. - 2.
+WHG should keep us informed of: - progress with proposals for integrating Dunedin Canmore into the group and ensuring that its governance and management weaknesses are addressed; and - any proposals for future partnerships and will require to seek our consent to the business case for any proposals. - 3.
+We will review the information WHG has sent us including : - the approved business plans for the group and its registered and unregistered subsidiaries.
 This should include commentaries on the results of sensitivity tests and risk mitigation strategies; - 30 year financial projections for the group and its registered and unregistered subsidiaries.
 This should consist of income and expenditure statements, balance sheets and cashflows, including calculation of the loan covenants and covenant requirements; - sensitivity analyses which look at key risks such as arrears levels and covenant compliance at the Group and RSL Group level.
 We would also expect these to include analysis of a range of options for rent increases and inflation rates which demonstrate continuing affordability for tenants; and - the reports to the governing bodies in respect of the 30 year projections. - 4.
-WHG will send us by 30 September 2015: - details of its plans to attract further investment, the timescales for this and the necessary applications for our consent; - an update on its development programme, including details of individual RSL programmes and the programmes which will be delivered by Lowther Homes; and - an update on the service review and cost saving exercise being carried out by Loretto Care. - 5.
-We will: - review the minutes of the governing body and audit committee meetings; - meet with WHG's senior staff on a quarterly basis to discuss the group's business and any risks to the group; - meet with the Chair of WHG in quarter 1; and - review and give feedback during the quarterly meetings on the business plan and financial projections and other information WHG supplies.
+WHG will send us by 30 September 2015: - details of its plans to attract further investment, the timescales for this and the necessary applications for our consent; - an update on its development programme, including details of individual RSL programmes and the programmes which will be delivered by Lowther Homes - an update on progress with Cube's SHQS programme; and - an update on the service review and cost saving exercise being carried out by Loretto Care.

-6. WHG should alert us to notifiable events and seek our consent as appropriate.
-It should provide us with the annual regulatory returns we review for all RSLs:

-- audited annual accounts and external auditor's management letter;

-- loan portfolio return;

-- five year financial projections; and

-- Annual Return on the Charter.
+- 5. We will: - review the minutes of the governing body and audit committee meetings; - meet with WHG's senior staff on a quarterly basis to discuss the group's business and any risks to the group; and - review and give feedback during the quarterly meetings on the business plan and financial projections and other information WHG supplies. - 6.
+WHG and its registered subsidiaries should alert us to notifiable events and seek our consent as appropriate.
+It should provide us with the annual regulatory returns we review for all RSLs: - audited annual accounts and external auditor's management letter; - loan portfolio return; - five year financial projections; and - Annual Return on the Charter.